Esri/pyprt/README.md

 # PyPRT - Python Bindings for CityEngine SDK

 PyPRT is a Python binding for PRT (CityEngine Procedural Runtime).
 It enables the execution of CityEngine CGA rules within Python.
-PyPRT allows to easily and efficiently generate 3D geometries.
+PyPRT allows to easily and efficiently generate 3D geometries, process them as Python data structures or export them to multiple 3D file formats.

 ![Procedural Generation of 3D Models](images/diagram.png)